Soft Pretzels - from Scratch

 Bring the Baking Soda and Water to a boil.

-Drop each Pretzel into the boiling water and boil for 20 to 30 seconds.
+Drop each Pretzel into the boiling water and boil for 30 seconds.

 NOTE: Leaving the Pretzels in the Soda Water too long will result in a metallic flavor.